huggingface/blog/generative-ai-models-on-intel-cpu.md

 ## Next steps

-We’re currently working on integrating these amazing new quantization techniques into the Hugging Face [Optimum Intel](https://huggingface.co/docs/optimum/intel/index) library.
+We’re currently working on integrating these new quantization techniques into the Hugging Face [Optimum Intel](https://huggingface.co/docs/optimum/intel/index) library through [Intel Neural Compressor](https://github.com/intel/neural-compressor).
 Once we’re done, you’ll be able to replicate these demos with just a few lines of code.

 Stay tuned.
 The future is 8-bit!